-, – EST with Brian Chappell, Chief Security Strategist, EMEA & APAC
+, – with Brian Chappell, Chief Security Strategist

 The COVID-19 pandemic has disintegrated the physical walls of corporate offices overnight, forcing companies to rapidly shift to a remote working model.
 The diminishing traditional network perimeter, and influx of data breaches and increased security threats have propelled the focus on Zero Trust.
 Implementing a Zero Trust model allows companies to protect critical data and infrastructure while enabling smooth and productive remote working.

 Various industry guidelines define this framework, including the most recent NIST Special Publication 800-207 that describes this as an optimal security measure against current challenges for a cloud-first, work from anywhere world.
 It offers industry-neutral and authoritative insights for organizations seeking clarity on how to adopt a Zero Trust architecture.